 If you are still scratching around looking for recipes, here are a few of my tried and true – that are also a little different.

 For hors d’œuvres try Roasted Beet Pesto with Parmesan.
 This gem came from Chef Karen McGinn, who serves it with a dab of goat cheese on top.
-For local goat cheese, try Flint Hill Farm at the Stockton Farmers’ Market open this week on Wednesday.
+For local goat cheese, try Flint Hill Farm.
 We’ll also be serving some local cheese – Drumm from Bobolink Dairy and Bakehouse in Milford and Tomme cheese from Hendricks Farm and Dairy in Telford.
 Yum.

 We’ll start the sit-down meal with Squash, Corn and Coconut Soup.
 This has become an instant favorite among our family and friends.
 And don’t give me a hard time about the corn not being seasonal.
 I cut the kernels off the cobs myself, and froze over 8 cups last September.
 It’s local, alright.
 The soup is sweet and delightful, with a creaminess that makes one want to lick the bowl.